Managing student hourly employment

 If work exists, end employment dates may be extended to reflect the expected duration of the assignment.

-Separated student hourly employees may be eligible for Washington State unemployment insurance benefits administered through the Employment Security Department due to the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Separated student hourly employees may be eligible for Washington State unemployment insurance benefits administered through the Employment Security Department due to changes made in federal law in response to COVID-19.

 Work Study student employees